coderefinery/installation/_linux/03-python.md

 If you for some reason prefer not to install Anaconda/Miniconda, an alternative is to use the virtualenv (virtual environment) tool, see the documentation [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-You first need to install the virtualenv package into your root python by:
+You first need to install the virtualenv package into your root Python by:

 ```shell
 $ sudo pip install virtualenv